yokawasa/fluent-plugin-azure-loganalytics/README.md

  * **customer\_id (required)** - Your Operations Management Suite workspace ID
  * **shared\_key (required)** - The primary or the secondary Connected Sources client authentication key
  * **log\_type (required)** - The name of the event type that is being submitted to Log Analytics. log_type only supports alpha characters
+ * **endpoint (optional)** - Default:'ods.opinsights.azure.com'.
+The service endpoint.
+You may want to use this param in case of sovereign cloud that has a different endpoint from the public cloud
  * **time\_generated\_field (optional)** - Default:''(empty string) The name of the time generated field.
 Be carefule that the value of field should strictly follow the ISO 8601 format (YYYY-MM-DDThh:mm:ssZ).
 See also [this](https://docs.microsoft.com/en-us/azure/log-analytics/log-analytics-data-collector-api#create-a-request) for more details
  * **add\_time\_field (optional)** - Default:true.
 This option allows to insert a time field to record
  * **time\_field\_name (optional)** - Default:time.
 This is required only when add_time_field is true